akiarie/blog/_posts/2019-01-03-deep-things-of-god.md

 These are the things that the Spirit of God was poured out to teach us, and it is using these truths _alone_ that he transforms lives.
 Has he laid hold of your heart with his mighty hand?
 Do you have the mind of Christ?
 Tell me, have you beheld the glory of the Son, have you received grace upon grace from his fullness?
-Has the Spirit of God has shone in your heart to give the light of the knowledge of the glory of God in the face of Jesus Christ (2 Corinthians 4:6)?
+Has the Spirit of God shone in your heart to give the light of the knowledge of the glory of God in the face of Jesus Christ (2 Corinthians 4:6)?
 These are the only questions that matter.